 - 1. A completed PhD Thesis Defense Form (Appendix G) should be submitted to Annette (downtown students) or Donna (uptown students).
-At the same time, the student will send Annette or Donna their abstract and title of the thesis. - 2.
+Students must inform Annette or Donna if they would prefer their examination to be in person or to be done remotely. - 2.
 Once the Graduate Coordinator approves Appendix G, Annette or Donna will send a confirmation email to the examining committee to confirm their participation for the exam. - 3.
-The student provides an electronic copy of the thesis to all Examiners except for the external examiner.
+The student provides an electronic copy of the thesis to all examiners except for the external examiner.
 The student will need to send an electronic copy to Annette or Donna who will email it to the external examiner directly.
 The SGS Exam Chair does not need a copy of the thesis.